Creating a Session Note Template

 Session Note templates allow you to create predefined note templates that include anything from text inputs and drop-down boxes through to body charts or drawings, designed for use during your appointments.
 Already have a note template, but not sure how to use it?
 This article covers how to make a Session Note from a template.
 You can create and manage note templates by going to Tools → Note Templates.

 Creating a New Note Template

-- Begin designing your note template by adding sections and fields to the note using the + Add Field and + Add Sectionbuttons.
-You have the ability to add varying fields to the note (each of these fields are explained below).
+- Begin designing your note template by adding sections and fields to the note using the + Add Field and + Add Section buttons.
+You have the ability to add varying fields to the note (each of these fields is explained below).
 A note template is comprised of sections and fields.

-when you're creating or editing a note template you can preview how the template will look when either: using the template to create a note for a client (Data Entry Mode); or how the template will look once it has been saved to a client's record (Data View Mode).
+1) When you're creating or editing a Session Note template you can preview how the template will look when either: using the template to create a note for a client ( Data Entry Mode); or how the template will look once it has been saved to a client's record (Data View Mode).

 Understanding the Fields

-Checkbox: A toggle option (that is either active or inactive).
+Switch: A toggle option (that is either active or inactive).
 Generally used for questions that can either be answered with a Yes or No or True or False response.
 Enabling the Field Default Value means it will stay Yes or True unless toggled.

-Multiple Options: Used to create fields with data already populated, presenting as either radio buttons or a drop-down box depending on your preference.
-When using this option you would be able to select as many options as you like when completing a note (ie. 'choose all that apply: ').
+Choose Multiple Values: Used to create fields with responses already populated, presented as either a series of toggles or a drop-down box depending on your preference.
+When using this option you would be able to select as many options as you like when completing a note (ie. 'choose all that apply').

-Single Option: Similar to the Multiple Options field, though only one of the options can be selected at a time (ie. 'Yes', 'No', 'N/A').
+Choose one Value: Similar to the Multiple Options field, except only one of the options can be selected at a time (ie. 'Yes', 'No', 'N/A').